Quick Summary

 - Toilet tanks (not bowls): The tank behind the toilet holds clean water, provided you haven’t used chemical tank cleaners or drop-in tablets.
 Usually 1.5–3 gallons per tank.

-- Pipe drainage: Open the highest faucet in your home to allow air in, then collect water from the lowest faucet.
+- Pipe drainage: Open the highest faucet in your home to allow air in, then collect from the lowest faucet.
 You may get several gallons.

 - Ice cubes and frozen items: Your freezer likely holds usable water in the form of ice.